ForceUniverse/cargo/readme.md

 ## Cargo ##

-A small key value store for the server in analogy of html5 localstorage
+A small key value store abstraction that you can use on the server in analogy of html5 localstorage and also on the client.

 ### Simple usage ###